United States forms

 - Submitting the form without a valid handwritten signature.

-- Neglecting to submit all necessary evidence and supporting documents.
+- Omitting necessary evidence and supporting documents.

 - Submitting forms with pages from different form editions.